-How did OEHHA determine the consumption guidelines for eating these fish species from Pyramid Lake?
+How did OEHHA determine the consumption guidelines for eating these fish species from Lake Chabot?

-- OEHHA compared contaminant levels in fish caught from Pyramid Lake to levels that are considered safe for human consumption. - OEHHA's consumption guidelines balance the health benefits of fish consumption and the risks from the contaminants.
+- OEHHA compared contaminant levels in fish caught from Lake Chabot to levels that are considered safe for human consumption. - OEHHA's consumption guidelines balance the health benefits of fish consumption and the risks from the contaminants.

-What does OEHHA recommend for people who want to eat these fish species from Pyramid Lake?
+What does OEHHA recommend for people who want to eat these fish species from Lake Chabot?

 - OEHHA recommends the types and amounts of fish that may be eaten each week as "servings."
 A serving is about the size and thickness of your hand for fish fillets.
 Give children smaller servings.
-For smaller fish species, several individual fish may be required to yield a serving. - Women 18-49 years and children 1-17 years - Should not eat black bass species, bullhead species, or Striped Bass - May eat: - 1 total serving per week of catfish species or sunfish species, or - 5 total servings per week of Rainbow Trout - Women 50 years and older and men 18 years and older - Should not eat bullhead species - May eat: - 1 total serving per week of black bass species or Striped Bass, or - 2 total servings per week of catfish species, or - 3 total servings per week of sunfish species, or - 7 total servings per week of Rainbow Trout - For additional fish species found in Pyramid Lake and not included in this advisory, OEHHA recommends following the statewide advisory for eating fish from California's lakes and reservoirs without site-specific advice.
+For smaller fish species, several individual fish may be required to yield a serving. - Women 18-49 years and children 1-17 years - o Should not eat black bass species. - o May eat: - 5 total servings per week of Golden Shiner, or - 2 total servings per week of sunfish species, or - 1 total serving per week of Common Carp. - Women 50 years and older and men 18 years and older - o May eat: - 7 total servings per week of Golden Shiner or sunfish species, or - 2 total servings per week of Common Carp, or - 1 total serving per week of black bass species. - For additional fish species found in Lake Chabot and not included in this advisory, OEHHA recommends following the statewide advisory for eating fish from California's lakes and reservoirs without site-specific advice.